threefoldtech/tfchain/docs/development/local_multinode.md

 - --telemetry-url Specifies where to send telemetry data.
 For this tutorial, you can send telemetry data to a server hosted by Parity that is available for anyone to use.
 - --validator Specifies that this node participates in block production and finalization for the network.

-## More information
+## What next

+You can now interact with the local multiple-node network using the hosted [Polkadot JS Apps portal](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) or the [Substrate front-end template](https://github.com/substrate-developer-hub/substrate-front-end-template).

-Can be found here: https://docs.substrate.io/tutorials/get-started/simulate-network/
+More information can be found here: https://docs.substrate.io/tutorials/get-started/simulate-network/